 - He can leverage his knowledge of the latest tools and techniques in finding better investment opportunities

-– With his expertise and access to different asset classes, he may feel more in control in diversifying the portfolio and need not seek service of another stockbroker
+- With his expertise and access to different asset classes, he may feel more in control in diversifying the portfolio and need not seek the service of another stockbroker

-If you want to become an authorised person, we can assist you in your career journey.
+If you want to become an authorized person, we can assist you in your career journey.
 Take the next step towards your future with Angel One – the number one stock broking house with three decades of proven track record.